19 August 2020

-The Financial Conduct Authority (FCA) intends to seek a judgment from the courts to resolve some contractual uncertainty in business interruption (BI) insurance policies that has arisen as a result of the COVID-19 pandemic.
-In the public interest and to avoid numerous BI policyholders seeking guidance from the courts at considerable expense, the FCA will put forward policyholders' arguments to their best advantage for a quicker and cheaper solution.
+The Financial Conduct Authority (FCA) is seeking a judgment from the courts to resolve some contractual uncertainty in business interruption (BI) insurance policies that has arisen as a result of the COVID-19 pandemic.
+In the public interest and to avoid numerous BI policyholders seeking guidance from the courts at considerable expense, the FCA has put forward policyholders' arguments to their best advantage for a quicker and cheaper solution.
 This is not intended to replace the existing options or current claims (for example negotiation, settlement, arbitration etc.), rather, it is to provide clarity and certainty for some policyholders whose claims, as the FCA notes, are being refused when the firms think they should be considered.

 If you would like to discuss any of the points arising out of the FCA's announcement or if you would like assistance in making a submission to the FCA on your BI policy concerns, please get in touch.